Score Optional Sections

 Compliance 1 pt 0 pts N/A

-A full and individual evaluation with related and appropriate data was completed by a MET and meets the requirements for each suspected area of disability.
+A full and individual evaluation with related and appropriate data in alignment to the MARSE was completed by a MET and meets the requirements for each suspected area of disability.
+All suspected areas of disability were documented with assurance statements included and data to support selection of assurance statements.

 Comments